The Turducken: Boneless Turkey Stuffed with a Boneless Duck and Boneless Chicken "One Big Bird"

 Bake at 200 degrees F for 12 hours or until internal temperature reaches 165 degrees F.

 Remove all foil and parchment paper the last hour of roasting time and turn up temperature to 325 degrees F. Baste with drippings.
 When done, remove from oven and let set in roasting pan for at least 1 hour.
 With 2 heavy duty spatulas, insert underneath and remove Turducken from rack to place on carving platter.
 Remove all butcher twine...including pulling out the portion along the spine.

 Professional Recipe: This recipe was provided by a chef, restaurant or culinary professional and makes a large quantity.
 The Food Network Kitchens chefs have not tested this recipe in the proportions indicated and therefore cannot make any representation as to the results.

 More Recipes and Ideas:

-Sausage and Mushroom Stuffed Boneless Turkey Breast, Turkey Cordon Bleu Stuffed with Ham, Roasted Green Chiles and Brie, Bacon-Wrapped Turkey Breast Stuffed with Pear Hash, Roasted Turkey Recipes, Thanksgiving Recipes, candied yams, Turkey Pot Pie Recipes, Brined Turkey Recipes, Turkey Meatloaf Recipes
+Sausage and Mushroom Stuffed Boneless Turkey Breast, Turkey Cordon Bleu Stuffed with Ham, Roasted Green Chiles and Brie, Bacon-Wrapped Turkey Breast Stuffed with Pear Hash, Brined Turkey Recipes, Thanksgiving Turkey, candied yams, Turkey Chili Recipes, Turkey, Turkey Burger Recipes